Watch the full video

 Standing up for beliefs

 The video continues by introducing Guru Gobind Singh Ji and the formation of the Khalsa in 1699.
-Pupils discover how the Khalsa was created to protect people, stand against injustice and follow the teachings of the Gurus.
-Later, Maharaja Ranjit Singh led the Sikh Empire using these values.
-He created a peaceful kingdom where everyone could live freely and follow their own beliefs.
-His leadership showed how the Sikh values of fairness, courage, and compassion helped create a more equal and respectful society.
+The children discover how the Khalsa was created to protect people, stand against injustice and follow the Gurus’ teachings.
+Later, Maharaja Ranjit Singh led the Sikh Empire using these values, creating a peaceful kingdom where everyone could live freely and follow their own beliefs.
+His leadership shows how fairness, courage and compassion can shape a more equal and respectful society.

-The video is designed to be shown to pupils as part of History, Upper key stage 2, Year 6, Transition unit, *New* What was the Sikh Empire?
+- History, Year 6, Transition unit, *New* What was the Sikh Empire?
 Lesson 2: How do Sikh beliefs impact society?